 2. This standard was developed by the ETSI for private mobile radio.
 Open standard for private mobile radio.
 It defines radio services and interfaces

 3. The TETRA standard defines the air interface between mobile stations and the infrastructure.

-1. The Radio system is a digital trunked radio system, operating in 380-400 MHz band and confirming to TETRA standards.
+1. The Radio system is a digital trunked radio system, operating in 380-400 MHz band and confirming TETRA standards.

-RADIO CENTRAL EQUIPMENT AT OCC
+Metro Rail Communication Through Radio Systems – RADIO CENTRAL EQUIPMENT AT OCC